-Will take train from Shinjuku JR railway station in the morning and stay in Nikko for four hours and come back to Shinjuku JR railway station in the evening.
+Will take train from Shinjuku JR railway station or other station in the morning and stay in Nikko for five hours and come back to Shinjuku JR railway station in the evening.

 Even though Shinjuku is the most commonly used station because of the convenient train schedules to and from Nikko, any other JR or Metro stations instead of Shinjuku station can be chosen with an additonal hour or two.

-guide fee for 8 hours, hotel pick-up in Shinjuku area
+guide fee for 9.5 hours,hours, hotel pick-up in Shinjuku area

 Born and raised in Niigata prefecture, visit my mother and sister who live in Niigata city every month from Tokyo.
 Niigata has lots of attractions for tourists, including Yahiko Shrine/suspension cable car ride to the top of Mt.
 Yahiko, Northern Culture Museum where you can see the richest farmer's residence and garden, sake breweries with free sake tasting, castle towns like Shibata city or Murakami city, winter ski resorts with four meters of snow, delicious local sea food from Sea of Japan or from Sado Island/ fruits and brown edamame.
 It takes only two hours by Shinkansen train to reach Niigata from Tokyo.